eduardoclau/eduardoclau/README.md

 ### WHO AM I ?

-- Data Science Student at UFMS - Universidade Federal de Mato Grosso do Sul, in Brazil.
+- Data Science at UFMS - Universidade Federal de Mato Grosso do Sul, in Brazil.
 - Software Engineering Student at UNINTER, in Brazil.